rhaps0dy/IW/README.md

   - `exparr.py`: plots the exploration, without background image, of the whole pyramid
 - `PRINT`: whether to print extra information about the search.
 - `SHOW_SEARCH`: show, on the screen, the states of the search tree as they are emulated

+#Run description
+- `3actions`: First run, recalculating every three actions with the latest waiting puzzle algorithm.
+Shown [here](https://vimeo.com/172891929).
+- `3actions-run-2`: Second run, with knowledge of which doors should not be opened.
+Manages to find the bug shown [here](https://www.youtube.com/watch?v=KSPYzLE0uy8)
+- `3actions-seed-1234`: Same as `3actions`, random seed is 1234.
+- `3actions-seed-1235`: Same as `3actions`, random seed is 1235.
+- `3actions-seed-1236`: Same as `3actions`, random seed is 1236.
+- `frameskip10`: Frameskip 10, but recalculate every two actions.
+- `no-minimal`: Same as `3actions`, but uses the full action set instead of the restricted set